OurMachinery/themachinery-books/tutorials/src/creation_graph/introduction_walkthrough/creation_graph_prototype.md

-## Adding texture compression to all textures in the project
+## Setup

 We could do this by opening all textures and follow the steps described in the [Simple Texture Compression Walkthrough]({{tutorials}}/creation_graph/introduction_walkthrough/texture_compression.html) but this would be a time consuming and error prone job.
 It would be easier to just create one prototype for all.

+## Adding texture compression to all textures in the project

 ### Creating a Creation Graph Prototype